How To Buy An Online Mattress – I Did And So Should You

 Where they fall short, however, is in helping to dispose of your old mattress.

-Perhaps the biggest advantage of the brick and mortar stores are that they will haul away and dispose of your old mattress for free, and this is a point on which the online stores currently cannot compete.
+Perhaps the biggest advantage of the brick and mortar stores is that they will haul away and dispose of your old mattress for free, and this is a point on which the online stores currently cannot compete.
 As I write this, my old mattress is leaning up against a wall in my home office, blocking access to a storage closet.

 As I talked about in the “cons” section, you can’t just throw a mattress in a dumpster or set it out on the curb on trash day.
 It’s also illegal to leave them in the alley, as some folks have suggested to me, and buying a used mattress is generally a bad idea, especially if your city is battling bed bugs.